morisawausa/ProofingTool/README.md

 The easiest way to create a new template is to adapt the `templates/basic-letters.json` file in this respository to your font project.
 We often have a `proofs` folder for each of our font projects, where we keep both proof PDFs as well as project-specific templates.
 The Proofing Tool will automatically list previously-loaded template files.

 The rest of this section will walk you through the template syntax.

-Note that the [JSON format](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) is very strict, so it won’t work if there’s even a single syntax error—if you are new to JSON-editing, I recommend double-checking that your file is error-free through online JSON validators.
+Note that the [JSON format](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) is very strict, so it won’t work if there’s even a single syntax error—if you are new to JSON-editing, I recommend double-checking that your file is error-free through an online JSON validator.
 (To do: allow UI to enable [debugging mode](https://github.com/morisawausa/ProofingTool/issues/21) for template errors) ⚠️ Don’t copy-paste the contents of the snippets below directly, as the explanatory comments within them will cause a syntax error in the resulting JSON.
 Instead, use the starter template above with the notes below as a reference.

 At the root, the template JSON looks like this: